daniel-isidro/customer_segmentation/README.md

 # Conclusions

 **Customer segmentation** with the **RFM** methodology in sales is an effective way to help employees to focus their efforts by **targeting customers on a priority basis** and taking different actions on them.
 This kind of project **flexible** as the number of segments can be adapted to the business needs, and the period of time in the analysis can be extended or reduced as well.
-The use of Power BI to **share** the dashboard to colleagues in an enterprise environment is very convenient for companies already working in the Microsoft ecosystem.
+The use of Power BI to **share** the dashboard to colleagues in an enterprise environment as a web app is very convenient for companies already working in the Microsoft ecosystem.

 # References